Skip to main content

 The Puppet workflow follows a straightforward process.
 At its core is the Puppet master, which serves as the central server housing configuration data for various nodes it manages through manifests.
 Puppet agents are installed on these nodes and collect node-specific information using facts.
 These facts are sent back to the Puppet master.

 With all the gathered data, the Puppet master constructs a catalog outlining node configurations.
 Subsequently, the Puppet master dispatches these catalogs to the agents.
-Agents utilize these catalogs and their collected information to implement configuration changes on their respective nodes.
-After making these updates, agents report back to the Puppet master.
+Agents utilize these catalogs and the information they collect to implement configuration changes on their respective nodes.
+After making these updates, agents report them to the Puppet master.

 Features of Puppet